Historical Records: Vital Information for Future Generations

 - Individuals who create historical records, which can include ordinary citizens as well as distinguished or prominent persons.

 Records created by individuals, institutions and organizations in the course of daily activities may contain information valuable to future generations.
 If so, these records are considered to be historical records.
-They deserve to be preserved in an archival repository and made accessible for use both today and in the future.

 Historical records have many formats.
-They may be paper-based textual records such as letters, diaries, memoranda and financial records; they may be audio and visual records such as magnetic tapes, CDs, photographs and motion picture films; or they may be generated by computers in electronic formats and stored on magnetic disks, tapes, cartridges or CDs.
+They may be paper-based text records such as letters, diaries, memoranda and financial records; they may be audio and visual records such as magnetic tapes, CDs, photographs and motion picture films; or they may be generated by computers in electronic formats and stored on magnetic disks, tapes, cartridges or CDs.

 Kinds of Repositories